threefoldtech/grid_deployment/tfchain-validator-snapshots/readme.md

 0 1 * * * sh /root/code/grid_deployment/tfchain-validator-snapshots/mainnet/create_snapshot.sh > /var/log/snapshots/snapshots-cron.log 2>&1
 ```

+NOTE: adjust the script path to the network your are deploying

 This example will execute the script every day at 1 AM and send the logs to /var/log/snapshots/snapshots-cron.log